Weather - Tutiempo.net

 National Holidays

-You also have to add local holidays, usually for the patron / fiesta of individual towns.
+Then you also have to add local holidays, usually for the patron / fiesta in individual towns.
 Shops might close in one area, but are open just a few miles away.
 In Santa Cruz, Shrove Tuesday is always a holiday for Carnival.
 Each municipality declares two additional days of local holidays, which, once added to the national, regional and island ones, adds up to 14 public holidays, decreed by law.

 Anyway visitors need not worry about finding things to do and getting fed.
 With the economy relying on tourism, somewhere will be open 365 days a year, particularly in the resorts.
 Even in other areas, if the day off is for a fiesta, then there'll be processions to watch and plenty of hot dog and food stalls open.